sbOogway/tesi-uninsubria/README.md

-# Clean DHBW
+# Tesi uninsubria

+DISCLAIMER: the template was forked from https://github.com/roland-KA/clean-dhbw-typst-template. there may be some inaccuracies in the docs and source.

-A (modernized) [Typst](https://typst.app/) template for DHBW documents like Bachelor theses, "Studienarbeiten", project documentation etc. It is the official Typst template for Computer Science at DHBW Karlsruhe.
+A (modernized) [Typst](https://typst.app/) template for documents like Bachelor theses, project documentation etc.

-You can see an example of how the template looks in this [PDF file](https://github.com/roland-KA/clean-dhbw-typst-template/blob/main/template/main.pdf).
+You can see an example of how the template looks in this [PDF file](https://github.com/sbOogway/tesi-uninsubria/blob/main/template/main.pdf).

 ## Introduction and Motivation